idlesign/uwsgiconf/docs/040_hints.md

     run_uwsgi()
 ```

-This will also facilitate running from IDEs.
+This change will also facilitate running from IDEs.

 ### manage.py uwsgi_run